calvinsthomas/-CV-DIFFs---INTERTEMPORAL-FRAMES-/README.md

 _**Dual Use Case of User Privacy and Corporate Protection**_

-Successfully Completed Removal of Offending Object for Display Showcase Glasses; of G* META X Ray Ban's glasses from my own frames for **Computer Vision -> Intertemporal Diffs**
+Successfully Completed Removal of Offending Object for Display Showcase Glasses (Try on virtually); of G* META X Ray Ban's glasses from my own frames for **Computer Vision -> Intertemporal Diffs**

 My IP methodology and process for Computer Vision object segmentation of G* glasses; my own hand-created method of **Computer Vision** alternative datasets ip_output [raw -> clean].